 Questions about other public hospital/physician coverage were asked in an attempt to identify Medicaid or SCHIP recipients who may not have recognized their coverage as such.
 Beginning in Panel 23 Round 1/Panel 22 Round 3, these questions were asked of all respondents, not just respondents who had not reported any Medicaid coverage in the household, as in previous MEPS questionnaires.
 Respondents reporting other public hospital/physician coverage were asked follow-up questions to determine if their coverage was through an HMO or if it included some other managed care characteristics.
-Respondents who identified managed care from either path were asked if they paid anything for the coverage and/or if a government source paid for the coverage.
+Respondents who identified managed care from either source were asked if they paid anything for the coverage and/or if a government source paid for the coverage.

 The Medicaid variables (MCAID13) have been edited (MCAID13X) to include persons who paid nothing for their other public hospital/physician insurance when such coverage was through an HMO or reported to include some other managed care characteristics.
 The Medicaid variables also include those identified as covered by SCHIP.
-Note that because of the change in the questionnaire allowing all individuals to be asked about Medicaid/SCHIP or other public hospital/physician coverage there may be an overlap in coverage with people who have Medicaid and other public hospital/physician insurance coverage.
-In addition, the variables OTPUBA13 and OTPUBB13 will no longer be included in this file.
-Instead, beginning with the 2018 Point-in-Time PUF, new variables GOVTA13, GOVTB13, and GOVTC13 have been added to identify any report of other public coverage; other public coverage that is an HMO; and other public coverage where a premium is paid.
-These variables are not mutually exclusive.
+Note that because of the change in the questionnaire allowing all individuals to be asked about Medicaid/SCHIP or other public hospital/physician coverage, there may be an overlap in coverage with people who have Medicaid and other public hospital/physician insurance coverage.
+In addition, the variables OTPUBA13 and OTPUBB13 are no longer included in this file.
+Instead, beginning with the 2018 Point-in-Time PUF, the variables GOVTA13, GOVTB13, and GOVTC13 were included to assist users in further editing sources of insurance, and identify: